FuentesCarla16/FuentesCarla16/README.md

 - 👋 Hi, I’m @FuentesCarla16
 - 🌱 I am a software major student, first semester :)
 - ⚡ A curious fact, I'm learning to program :/
+- I intend to understand many more programming exercises

 <!---
 FuentesCarla16/FuentesCarla16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.